 to different questions are often inconsistent.
 In any case one cannot

 rule out wishful thinking.
-I have found that if I want the pendulum to
+I found that if I wanted the pendulum to

-rotate in a particular direction, it usually does, even tough I make a
+rotate in a particular direction, it usually did, even though I made a

 point of not influencing it by any deliberate movement of my hand.

 The psychics even had their professional association, or rather two professional associations.
 Importing into the spiritual plane some of the base concerns of the material world, they divided between the genteel association of the Guild, and the cloth cap solidarity of the Union.